Gazprom continues supplying gas for transit to Europe via Ukraine as normal

-MOSCOW, February 27. /TASS/.
-Gazprom continues supplying Russian gas for transit to Europe through Ukrainian territory as per normal, Spokesman Sergey Kupriyanov told reporters.
+MOSCOW, February 28. /TASS/.
+Gazprom continues supplying Russian gas for transit to Europe through Ukrainian territory as per normal, Spokesman Sergey Kupriyanov told reporters on Monday.

 This volume almost equals deliveries under long-term booking request for gas transit via Ukraine (around 109.5 mln cubic meters per day).